Approximately 11,200 students attend the campus; of which over 300 are international students from more than 40 countries.

 Yes.
 The campus offers housing for students but it is limited.
 There are residence halls for freshman students (direct from secondary studies) and limited space for upper-classman students.
 Students must complete a housing application and pay the required application fee to live on-campus.

 Many students live outside of the UCCS campus.
 Unfortunately, at this time there is no housing available for international students enrolled in the intensive English Language Program.
-However, the Global Engagement Office will work closely with all international students to ensure that housing can be secured in neighboring apartment complexes.
+However, International Affairs will work closely with all international students to ensure that housing can be secured in neighboring apartment complexes.
 The office does not endorse any apartment but is committed to helping new international students at all degree and program levels to find housing.

 The move day varies but will be the weekend before classes begin at the latest.